Last revised on December 3, 2022.

 - endpoint campsite: Chebisa village campground 3870m (my Garmin device); 3990m in Bart Jordans guidebook but perhaps not the same camp place?

-- Maps: Bart Jordans’ Trekking In Bhutan has some useful overview maps of the many possible variations of the Snowman as well as other treks.
+- Maps: Bart Jordans’ Trekking In Bhutan has some useful overview maps of the many variations of the Snowman and of other treks.

 - Google Earth view in Chrome: See here

-This day would prove to be perhaps the easiest single day of the trek!
+This day would perhaps be the easiest day of the trek!
 Two hundred meters of elevation gain to get to the Dzong before descending back down to Lingshi Village at 4075 m.
 After that, as my Polar M430 altitude profile for the day shows, the trail was fairly flat until we went down 125 meters in our descent to the village of Goyuk, an hour from Chebisa and our tents.

-In the image below, the trail we will be taking to get to the dzong is visible on the hillside behind the tents.
+In the image below, the trail we will take to get to the dzong is visible on the hillside behind the tents.
 It would take us an hour to get to the dzong after leaving camp.

 Our Lingshi Campsite (Charhae Thang?)